leonnfang/ECE264-Data-Structure-Algothrim-I/README.md

 # DSA1
-This program implement Satck and Queue by LinkedLisy in C++
+This class implement Satck and Queue by LinkedLisy in C++ and sort a mixed files in as fast as possible